Best Rate cash Isas Notice cash Isa accounts

 The table below shows the best notice cash Isa accounts currently available.
 Before applying, it's worth comparing these accounts with our Best Rate instant access cash Isas, as the latter often offer similar rates and come with greater flexibility when you want to withdraw your cash.

-The overall cash Isa limit for this tax year (2014/15) is £5,940.
-However, from 1 July 2014, the overall investment limit for an Isa will be increased to £15,000 a year.
+The overall cash Isa limit for this tax year (2014/15) is £15,000.
 The new annual limit can be made up of cash, or stocks and shares, or a mixture of both.

 With interest rates on savings accounts and cash Isas falling, it's worth considering that some current accounts now pay higher levels of interest on balances that are in credit.
 See our current account reviews for more, and always read the terms and conditions carefully.